dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I never attempt to make money on the stock market.
-I buy on the assumption that they could close the market the next day and not reopen it for five years.
+  Being busy does not always mean real work.
+The object of all work is production or accomplishment and to either of these ends there must be forethought, system, planning, intelligence, and honest purpose, as well as perspiration.
+Seeming to do is not doing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1135 days)
+## 🌟 Experiences (1136 days)

 ### 🧮 Programming languages